-Although Belfast airport is open 24 hours a day, you will only be allowed to remain inside through the night if you have a flight the next morning.
-The terminal is noisy even at night, so it is recommended to have headphones or earplugs.
+Although Belfast airport is open 24 hours a day, it offers limited overnight options and will only allow you to stay inside if your flight leaves the following morning.
+The terminal is noisy even at night, so headphones or earplugs are recommended.

 Wi-Fi: Free for 2 hours.

 Other services available around the clock: ATMs, baby changing facilities, gas station.

 The Maldron Hotel Belfast International Airport is located next to the airport.
 Some alternatives are: